Royce Brook: Name

 The origins of the creek's name is unknown, but there is a street that runs parallel to it in Hillsborough called, "Royce Brook Road."
 Also, there is a local golf club called, "The Royce Brook Golf Club."

-One of the earliest settlers of Hillsborough (other than Lenape) was a man named John Royce.
+One of the earliest settlers of Hillsborough (other than Lenape) was a man named John Royce (also spelled Royse).
 It is documented that during the late 17th century he owned a large piece of land.
 This land is pretty much what is now the entire town of Manville.
+A map titled "Plan of Somerset County in the Province of New Jersey" surveyed by Benjamin Morgan in 1766 and copied from the original by Lieutenant I Hills Assistant Engineer, identifies a stream as Royses Brook flowing through lot 227, which was owned by a John Royse, before emptying into the Millstone River.

 Flooding

 As with the Millstone River, the Royce Brook can flood to extreme heights.
 The power of Hurricane Floyd was such that it literally changed the landscape surrounding the creek and deposited much sediment into the lands surrounding it.
 A resident whose backyard borders Royce Brook estimates that during Hurricane Floyd, the average height in that particular area rose at least 7 ft - compared to its estimated average at 1 ft.
 The majority of rainstorms with enough water erode the riverbed and deposit debris and pollution into the river.

 A storm on 15 April 2007 deposited over 7 in of rain into Royce Brook, which was the most recorded since 1882.
 However, flooding was less severe than during Hurricane Floyd, which deposited approximately 6 to 7 in of rain, and therefore resulted in less damage than the April flood.